sharmashivanand/wp-real-time-social-proof/readme.txt

 6. screenshot-6.png

 == Changelog ==

+= 2.0.6 =
+* Fixed: Verified link would break due to length

 = 2.0.5 =
 * Fixed: Implemented {firstname} and {lastname} tags for WooCommerce and Easy Digital Downloads